-1st BYTE: Bit 7 - Defined as 0.
-D - "DESTINATION": 0 - for
+1st Byte: Bit 7 - Defined as 0

+D - DESTINATION:
-0 - for sending information to the switchers (from the PC);

-1 - for sending to the PC (from the switcher).
+0 - Sends information to the switchers (from the PC) 1 - Sends information to the PC (from the switcher)

-N5...N0 - "INSTRUCTION"
+N5...N0 - INSTRUCTION

-The function that is to be performed by the switcher(s) is defined by the INSTRUCTION (6 bits).
-Similarly, if a function is performed via the machine's keyboard, then these bits are set with the INSTRUCTION NO., which was performed.
-The instruction codes are defined according to the table below (INSTRUCTION NO. is the value to be set for N5...N0).
+The 6-bit INSTRUCTION defines the function performed by the switcher(s).
+If a function is performed using the machine's keyboard, these bits are set with the INSTRUCTION NO. performed.
+The instruction codes are defined according to the table below (INSTRUCTION NO. is the value set in N5...NO).

-2nd BYTE:

-Bit 7 - Defined as 1.
+2nd Byte: Bit 7 - Defined as 1

+16...10 - INPUT

-16...10 - "INPUT".
-When switching (ie. instruction codes 1 and 2), the INPUT (7 bits) is set as the input number which is to be switched.
-Similarly, if switching is done via the machine's front-panel, then these bits are set with the INPUT NUMBER which was switched.
+When switching (i.e. instruction codes 1 and 2), the 7-bit INPUT is set as the input number to be switched.
+If switching is done using the machine's front panel, these bits are set with the INPUT NUMBER switched.
 For other operations, these bits are defined according to the table.

-Bit 7 - Defined as 1.
-O6...O0 - "OUTPUT"
+3rd Byte: Bit 7 - Defined as 1

+O6...O0 - OUTPUT

-When switching (ie. instruction codes 1 and 2), the OUTPUT (7 bits) is set as the output number which is to be switched.
-Similarly, if switching is done via the machine's front-panel, then these bits are set with the OUTPUT NUMBER which was switched.
+When switching (i.e. instruction codes 1 and 2), the 7-bit OUTPUT is set as the output number to be switched.
+If switching is done using the machine's front panel, these bits are set with the OUTPUT NUMBER switched.
 For other operations, these bits are defined according to the table.

-4th BYTE: Bit 7 - Defined as 1.
+4th Byte: Bit 7 - Defined as 1

-Bit 5 - Don't care.
+Bit 5 - Don't care

-OVR - Machine number override.

-M4...M0 - MACHINE NUMBER.
+OVR - Machine number override M4...M0 - MACHINE NUMBER

-Used to address machines in a system via their machine numbers.
-When several machines are controlled from a single serial port, they are usually configured together with each machine having an individual machine number.
-If the OVR bit is set, then all machine numbers accept (implement) the command, and the addressed machine replies.
-For a single machine controlled via the serial port, always set M4...M0 = 1, and make sure that the machine itself is configured as MACHINE NUMBER = 1.
+This byte is used to address machines in a system by their machine numbers.
+When several machines are controlled from a single serial port, they are usually configured together and each machine has an individual machine number.
+If the OVR bit is set, then all machine numbers accept (implement) the command and the addressed machine replies.
+When a single machine is controlled over the serial port, always set M4...M0 to 1, and make sure that the machine itself is configured as MACHINE NUMBER = 1.

-In Instruction Codes for Protocol 2000 Instruction Definition for Specific Ir Notes Description Input Output 0 RESET VIDEO 0 0 1 1 SWITCH VIDEO Set equal to video input which is to be switched (0 = disconnect) Set equal to video output which is to be switched (0 = to all the outputs) 2, 15 3 STORE VIDEO STATUS Set as SETUP # 0 - to store 1 - to delete 2, 3, 15 4 RECALL VIDEO STATUS Set as SETUP # 0 2, 3, 15 5 REQUEST STATUS OF A VIDEO OUTPUT Set as SETUP # Equal to output number whose status is reqd 4, 3 15 REQUEST WHETHER SETUP IS DEFINED / VALID INPUT IS DETECTED SETUP # or Input # 0 - for checking if setup is defined 1 - for checking if input is valid 8 30 LOCK FRONT PANEL 0 - Panel unlocked 1 - Panel locked 0 2 31 REQUEST WHETHER PANEL IS LOCKED 0 0 16 56 CHANGE TO ASCII 0 Kramer protocol 3000 19 61 IDENTIFY MACHINE video machine name audio machine name video software version audio software version RS422 controller name RS422 controller version remote control name remote software version Protocol 2000 revision 0 - Request first 4 digits 1 - Request first suffix 2 - Request second suffix 3 - Request third suffix 10 - Request first prefix 11 - Request second prefix 12 - Request third prefix 13 62 62 DEFINE MACHINE 1 - number of inputs 2 - number of outputs 3 - number of setups 1 - for video 2 - for audio 3 - for SDI 4 - for remote panel 5 - for RS- 422 controller
+In Instruction Codes for Protocol 2000 In struction Definition for Specific Ir Notes Description Input Output 0 RESET VIDEO 0 0 1 1 SWITCH VIDEO Set equal to video input which is to be switched (0 = disconnect) Set equal to video output which is to be switched (0 = to all the outputs) 2, 15 3 STORE VIDEO STATUS Set as SETUP # 0 - to store 1 - to delete 2, 3, 15 4 RECALL VIDEO STATUS Set as SETUP # 0 2, 3, 15 5 REQUEST STATUS OF A VIDEO OUTPUT Set as SETUP # Equal to output number whose status is reqd 4, 3 15 REQUEST WHETHER SETUP IS DEFINED / VALID INPUT IS DETECTED SETUP # or Input # o - for checking if setup is defined - for checking if input is valid 8 30 LOCK FRONT PANEL 0 - Panel unlocked 1 - Panel locked 0 2 31 REQUEST WHETHER PANEL IS LOCKED 0 0 16 56 CHANGE TO ASCII 0 Kramer protocol 3000 19 61 IDENTIFY MACHINE 1 - video machine name 2 - audio machine name 3 - video software version 4 - audio software version 5 - RS422 controller name 6 - RS422 controller version 7 - remote control name 8 - remote software version 9 - Protocol 2000 revision Request first 4 digits Request first suffix Request second suffix Request third suffix Request first prefix Request second prefix Request third prefix Request third prefix 13 62 DEFINE MACHINE 1 - number of inputs 2 - number of outputs 3 - number of setups 1 - for video 2 - for audio 3 - for SDI 4 - for remote panel 5 - for RS-422 controller 14